status-im/help.status.im/docs/en/your-profile-and-preferences/customize-membership-request-notifications.md

 # Customize membership request notifications

 !!! note ""
-    Currently, you can only customize membership request notifications using  Status mobile.
+    Currently, you can only customize membership request notifications in the Status mobile app.

-If you require [manual approval][manage-community-join-requests] to join your community, you receive a notification for every member who wants to join your community.
+ If [manual request approval][manage-community-join-requests] is required to join your community, you receive a notification every time someone requests to join your community.

-You have three different notification preferences: `Notification on`, `In notification centre only` and `Notifications off`.
+There are three notification options you can choose from: `Notification on`, `In notification centre only` and `Notifications off`.
 For each one of them, follow the same procedure and use the table below as a reference.

 !!! note
-    Because there is no way to costumize notifications on desktop you have the option to mute the notification sound if you are receiving too many notification requests.
+    Since there's currently no way to customize notifications in the Status Desktop app, you can [mute all notification sounds][mute-your-notifications] if you are receiving too many notification requests.

 ## Customize membership request notifications